Hankook Ventus Prime 4 vs Michelin Primacy 5

 Test Results

-• Michelin Primacy 5 finished ahead of the Hankook Ventus Prime 4 in two of the tests
+• Michelin Primacy 5 finished ahead of the Hankook Ventus Prime 4 in three of the tests

 While it might look like the Michelin Primacy 5 is better than the Hankook Ventus Prime 4 purely based on the higher number of test wins, tires are very complicated objects which means where one tire is better than the other can be more important in real world use.